Pensioner Mortgages For 60, 65, 70, Or 80-Year-Olds

 Loans for the over 75’s?

-A couple of lenders from 1st UK Money see the over 75’s are a great sweet spot for risk where the borrower can get a great deal, and the lender is subject to minimal downside.
+A couple of lenders from 1st UK Mortgages see the over 75s as a great sweet spot for risk, where the borrower can get a great deal, and the lender is subject to minimal downside.

 Mortgages In Retirement

-Most mortgages for pensioners over 70 will be restricted to repayment only, so interest-only mortgages for over 65’s will be extremely difficult to find.
+Most mortgages for pensioners over 70 will be restricted to repayment only, so interest-only mortgages for over 65’s will be complicated to find.

 What pensioner mortgages lenders will assess is your ability to repay over the terms you are asking for.
 The vast majority will refuse if you’re over 60 years of age and asking for a 25-year fixed-term mortgage.

 Most lenders have an upper age limit for applications that they’ll consider.
-There are lenders currently increasing the upper age limits that they accept borrowers to be at the age of maturity (when the mortgage is fully paid).
+Some lenders are currently increasing the upper age limits to which they accept borrowers at the age of maturity (when the mortgage is fully paid).

-Nationwide are among the first high street lender to raise its upper age limit to 85 years old at the age of the mortgage maturity.
+Nationwide was among the first high-street lenders to raise its upper age limit to 85 at the time of mortgage maturity.

 The interest-only pensioner mortgages available years ago were linked to endowment policies.
 Many of those policies didn’t perform as expected, leaving older borrowers unable to repay the capital on the home loan.
 If you find yourself in this situation, see Dealing with an Endowment Shortfall.